lenhardt-its/ansible-role-vmware-exporter/README.md

 ## Requirements

-- Ansible >= 2.6 (It might work on previous versions, but we cannot guarantee it)
+- Ansible >= 2.9 (It might work on previous versions, but we cannot guarantee it)
+- Community Packages: `ansible-galaxy collection install community.general`

 ## Role Variables